david-oswald/sca_optimal_linear_transforms/README.md

 If this software is useful to you, I'd appreciate an attribution, contribution (e.g. bug fixes, improvements, ...), or a beer.

 # Acknowledgements
-The work described in this paper has been supported in part by the European Commission through the ICT program under contract ICT-2007-216676 ECRYPT II and by the German Federal Ministry of Education and Research BMBF (grant 01IS10026A, Project EXSET).
+The work described in the paper has been supported in part by the European Commission through the ICT program under contract ICT-2007-216676 ECRYPT II and by the German Federal Ministry of Education and Research BMBF (grant 01IS10026A, Project EXSET).